-These tumours most commonly present with difficulty swallowing (usually a sensation of food sticking behind the breast bone) or chest pain.
-Less common symptoms include weight loss, appetite loss or heartburn.
-If you have these symptoms, it may be appropriate to have a gastroscopy , as early diagnosis leads to better outcomes.
+The most common initial symptom of oesophageal tumours is difficulty swallowing (usually a sensation of food sticking behind the breast bone) or chest pain.
+Less common symptoms include weight loss, appetite loss or new onset heartburn.
+If you present with the above symptoms, a gastroscopy may be required.